The Science Behind Rosemary Oil: Benefits and Drawbacks for All Hair Types, Especially Textured Hair

 In this science-backed breakdown, Cosmetic Scientist Kenton Hipsher unpacks the real benefits and limitations of rosemary oil — especially for textured hair.
 From its potential to stimulate scalp circulation and reduce breakage, to the risks of irritation and the lack of robust clinical studies, this guide helps you decide if rosemary oil belongs in your routine.

-Kenton Hipsher, Cosmetic Scientist and Beauty Business Consultant
+Cosmetic Scientist and Beauty Business Consultant

 If you’ve ever researched natural remedies for hair loss or hair growth products, especially on TikTok, you would have definitely come across rosemary oil.
 Countless people online have raved about it growing their hair fuller, stronger, and faster.
 This makes us wonder, is this true?
 Should we all be rushing to the shelves to buy rosemary oil products?
 Let’s explore this from a cosmetic scientist’s perspective.
+I love diving into the world of beauty ingredients, and rosemary oil is one of the most intriguing ones today.
+As a Cosmetic Scientist and Beauty Raw Material Supplier, I can tell you that rosemary oil has both its perks and pitfalls.

 Benefits of Rosemary Oil